felangel/bloc/docs/flutterweathertutorial.md

         |-- theme_cubit.dart
 ```

-We will expose an `updateTheme(Weather? weather)` method, which will update the theme cubit depending on the weather condition
+We will expose an `updateTheme` method to update the theme depending on the weather condition.

 ```dart
 // lib/theme/cubit/theme_cubit.dart (done)